dshen1/rCharts_micropolar/nightingale/index.md

 ### Static Versions from Rdatasets Post
-As a comparison, I just copied the code from [this post]([detailed post](http://vincentarelbundock.github.io/Rdatasets/doc/HistData/Nightingale.html) which offered a couple static `ggplot2` and `base` plots of the Nightingale data.
+As a comparison, I just copied the code from [the `HistData` documentation](http://cran.r-project.org/web/packages/HistData/HistData.pdf) which offered a couple static `ggplot2` and `base` plots of the Nightingale data.

 ```r